Stescyu/100-days-of-code/log.md

 ### Day 8: May 18, 2017

-**Today's Progress**: Linked to endpoint of Wikipedia API, the research took a little longer than expected, now working on displaying the results in a fashion that can be organized properly to show the user.
+**Today's Progress:** Linked to endpoint of Wikipedia API, the research took a little longer than expected, now working on displaying the results in a fashion that can be organized properly to show the user.
 More readings later on and practices

 **Thoughts:** Need better understanding of documentation.
 Read more codes to understand code.